 “Zach has really opened my eyes to what opportunities are out there.
 He challenges me to explore my options for college.
 I’ve already gone on tours of schools like Georgetown, Morehouse, Clark-Atlanta, and the University of Virginia.”

 Students in CPE’s program typically reside in communities where they are not receiving the same support to get to and through college as other students.
 Many reside in Wards 5, 7, and 8 of Washington, D.C., where data shows they’re negatively impacted by the drastic income inequality in the District.

-6.9% of Ward 5 residents are unemployed compared to the national average of 3.6%
+18% of Ward 8 residents 16 and older are unemployed compared to the national average of 6.3%

-Only 16% of Ward 7 residents have achieved a bachelor’s degree or higher
+Only 19% of Ward 7 residents have earned a bachelor’s degree or higher

 The Power of Relationships